Anuj-Mahajan/Anuj-Mahajan.github.io/_pages/about.md

   - /about.html
 ---

-I completed my PhD student in Machine Learning in the [Department of Computer Science](https://www.cs.ox.ac.uk/) at the [University of Oxford](https://www.ox.ac.uk/), advised by [Shimon Whiteson](https://www.cs.ox.ac.uk/people/shimon.whiteson/).
+I did a PhD in Machine Learning at the [Department of Computer Science](https://www.cs.ox.ac.uk/) in the [University of Oxford](https://www.ox.ac.uk/), where I was advised by [Shimon Whiteson](https://www.cs.ox.ac.uk/people/shimon.whiteson/).
 My long term research goal is to create theoretically grounded methods for intelligent agents which scale to large, real-life scenarios.

 My research has been generously supported by [J.P.
 Morgan A.I.
 Fellowship](https://www.jpmorgan.com/insights/technology/artificial-intelligence/awards/phd-fellowship-award-recipients-2020), [Google-DeepMind Scholarship](https://deepmind.com/scholarships) and [Draper's Scholarship](https://thedrapers.co.uk/fellowship/).
 Previously, I have also spent time at [DeepMind](https://deepmind.com), [J.P.
 Morgan A.I.](https://www.jpmorgan.com/technology/artificial-intelligence) and [Nvidia](https://www.nvidia.com/en-us/research/).
 Even before that, I did my undergraduate degree in Computer Science at the [Indian Institute of Technology, Delhi](https://www.cse.iitd.ac.in/) after which I worked as a research scientist at [Xerox Research](https://www.parc.com/).
 My CV can be found [here](https://anuj-mahajan.github.io/files/Anuj_CV.pdf).